 You can be mesmerized by Petalclouds, the giant kinetic sculpture.

 Take a seat and enjoy the giant kinetic sculpture show of Petalclouds.
 Six of these structures suspended from the ceiling will move in synchrony with light and music, presenting an art show that’s very mesmerizing to watch.
-The moving sculpture can be enjoyed from both the public and the transit areas.
+The moving sculptures can be enjoyed from both the public and the transit areas.

 Watch a FASCINATING animation while queueing for bag-screening.

-This huge (70m x 5m) LED screen is fascinating.
+This huge (70m x 5m) LED screen is really cool.
 It showcases the most amazing, beautifully art-directed animated scenes intended to calm your nerves as you queue to have your bags screened.
 As a designer, I was really impressed!
 Really great job done by the animators =D

 Watch a concrete wall turn into a mini-film.

 At the Heritage Zone (check out the beautiful toilets too!), watch what looked like concrete Peranakan shophouse-inspired units turn into a mini-film.
 Peranakan Love Story will be projected onto two units, with lovely music and local talents and artistes.
 I was totally hooked by this film during those 6 minutes!

 4. Art and nature blend in harmoniously with the airport terminal.

 At the departure area, there’re more than 160 real, fig trees planted along the Avenue of Trees.
-In fact, there’re more plants at T4 than the other 3 terminals combined, amazing!
+In fact, there’re more plants at T4 than the other 3 terminals combined, wow.

 Art sculptures including the birds (Les Oiseaux, by Cedric le Borgne) are visible around different areas of the airport, and I also came across a sculpture of Coplu’s famous heart balloons.

 5. It has the CUTEST housekeepers you’ll ever see.

 An intelligent cleaning robot!
-And it’s dressed like our airport’s cleaning staff, how cute!
+And it’s dressed like Changi Airport’s cleaning staff, how cute!
 As our host Melvin was sharing about its capability, the robot made a 180-degree turn around Melvin and scooted off.
 It had scanned lots of obstacles (us) blocking its way, and went off to clean other areas!

-Now, I wish my next flights will all take off from Terminal 4!
+Now, I wish my next flight will take off from Terminal 4!

 The last question: For all it’s worth, why doesn’t the skytrain connect Terminal 4 to the other terminals?